fieldtrip/website/tutorial/coherence.md

     load data

-To get a feel for the data, plot a trial from a sensor overlying the left motor-cortex (MRC21) and the left and right EMG-signals, by selecting the first trial from the dat
+To get a feel for the data, plot a trial from a sensor overlying the left motor-cortex (MRC21) and the left and right EMG-signals, by selecting the first trial from the data:

     figure
     subplot(2,1,1);